Travel Guidance for Department of Defense Civilians

 Current as of March 25, 2020

-To limit the spread of coronavirus disease 2019 and to protect your health and well-being, the Department of Defense has restricted official overseas and domestic travel.
-Civilian military employees, as well as service members and families, are affected by these orders.
+To limit the spread of coronavirus disease 2019 and to protect your health and well-being, the Department of Defense has restricted all official overseas and domestic travel.
+These orders affect civilian military employees, as well as service members and families.

-How do the travel restrictions apply to DoD civilians?
+How do the travel restrictions apply to Department of Defense civilians?

-The stop movement order is in effect until May 11, 2020.
+Movement restrictions are in effect for domestic travel until May 11, 2020, and for overseas travel for 60 days beginning March 25.
 Military contractors should check with their companies to learn how it affects them.
 For civilian employees and families, the order halts the following types of travel:

-- All official travel, including permanent change of station moves or temporary duty assignments – check with your supervisor if you are in the middle of a relocation or if your TDY is due to end before the stop movement order is lifted.
+- All official travel, including permanent change of station moves and temporary duty assignments, exercises, deployments, redeployments and other global force management activities (Check with your supervisor if you are in the middle of a relocation or if your TDY is due to end during the stop movement period.)

 How the restrictions affect hiring